Chris and Katie Walker

 Chris and Rachel are members of the USC 1996 Society as founding visionaries.
 Rachel is an accomplished equestrian and Chris is a Senior Financial Planner/ Investment Adviser with Ord Minnett Sunshine Coast and is a current member of the University’s Planning and Resources Committee.
 The Harris’ have been involved with USC for many years generously sponsoring the Art Gallery Lecture series.

 Professor Emeritus Rustum Sethna and Mrs Helen Sethna

-Having been engaged with USC since its beginnings, the Sethna’s have loved watching USC grow.
+Having been engaged with UniSC since its beginnings, the Sethna’s have loved watching UniSC grow.
 “When I see what the University has produced, I sincerely think it is the calling card for the Sunshine Coast,” says a delighted Rustum.
-“I’m so proud of being here to see what the University is doing in every sphere of human endeavors”
+“I’m so proud of being here to see what the University is doing in every sphere of human endeavours.”

-Helen is also enthusiastic about the importance of the university in the region, particularly when it comes to health, believing that “the new hospital, and the Thompson Institute are our future”.
+Helen sadly passed away in 2023 but was always enthusiastic about the importance of the university in the region, particularly when it came to health, believing that “the new hospital, and the Thompson Institute are our future”.

 Rustum is also keen to see the endowment grow.
 “It is a very small donation.
 More people are needed to raise the necessary endowment, and what I like about the University is that every dollar you give goes to the purpose they stand for.”

-In 2017, Rustum and Helen were named as Honorary Senior Fellows of USC for ongoing philanthropic support and volunteer contributions throughout the Sunshine Coast, including their financial support for USC’s psychology program at its inception.
+In 2017, Rustum and Helen were named as Honorary Senior Fellows of UniSC for ongoing philanthropic support and volunteer contributions throughout the Sunshine Coast, including their financial support for UniSC’s psychology program at its inception.